§ Verifiable Trust v4 Specification

 § [VS-CONN-VUA] Requirements for a VS to accept a connection from a User Agent

-When a VS receives a connection from a User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED] credential before starting to provide the service, and verify the presented credential (if any).
+When a VS receives a connection from a User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED-ANON] credential before starting to provide the service, and verify the presented credential (if any).
 If no credential is presented or presented credential is not verifiable, VS MUST NOT provide the service.

 § [VUA-CONN-VS] Requirements for a VUA to accept connecting to a service